 - Grease a 9x13 pan very lightly with non-stick cooking spray.
 Set aside.

-- In a large measuring cup or bowl, whisk eggs, milk, heavy cream, sugar and vanilla together until combined.
-Pour mixture evenly over bread pieces trying to moisten every piece as well as you can.
-Cover and store in the refrigerator over night.
+- In a large bowl or measuring cup, whisk eggs, milk, heavy cream, sugar, cinnamon and vanilla together very well until combined.
+Pour custard mixture evenly over bread pieces trying to moisten every piece as well as you can.
+Tightly cover with plastic wrap and store in the refrigerator over night.

 - To make the crumble topping, whisk together flour, brown sugar, cinnamon and salt in a medium bowl.
 Cut in butter until a coarse meal consistency is achieved.
 Either cover the bowl with saran wrap or place the mixture into a resealable bag to store in the refrigerator overnight with the pan of french toast.

 - In the morning, preheat your oven to 350 degrees.
 Uncover the french toast and evenly distribute the crumble on top.

 - Bake for 45 minutes - 1 hour depending on how gooey and custard-like you want the center to be.

 - Once done, serve warm with maple syrup or even just a sprinkle of confectioner's sugar on top.